 - What to Consider When Shopping

 What is an Innerspring Mattress?

 The simple definition of an innerspring mattress is found in its name—it is a mattress with an inner core of springs.
 These springs are called coils, and they make up the supportive core of the mattress.

-Innerspring mattresses were invented in the late 1800s and have remained the most popular mattress type since the 1930s.
+Innerspring mattresses were invented in the late 1800s and became the most popular mattress type starting in the 1930s.
 The steel coils offer a springy, supportive bounciness that remains unique and sought-after to this day.